wso2/carbon-kernel/core/README.md

 > Audit logs are stored in the `audit.log` file, located in the `<CARBON_HOME>/logs` directory.

-See the following topics for details:
+See the following topics for details.

 ### Adding audit logs to a Carbon component